 Scones should be broken apart with the fingers, not cut with a knife and fork.
 Spread cream first then top with jam.
 Though this is a debate that will probably never settle.
 The Cornish tradition is jam before cream, but we find the Devon tradition of topping with jam just that little bit more Instagram-able.
 But personal preference really!
 Also never sandwich the scones back together.

 As the name suggests finger sandwiches should be eaten with your hands, but small delicate sweet morsels require a fork or dessert spoon.
+Check out what desserts you can get in our High Tea events near Hyde Park.

 The correct way of stirring tea is to place the spoon at the 6 o’clock position and gently stir the tea towards 12 o’clock without touching the sides of the teacup.
 Don’t fold the tea back and forth or side to side.
 After you’ve stirred the tea, place the spoon on the saucer next to the cup.

 Down Contrary to popular belief, when holding the teacup keep the pinkie down!
+Now it’s time to put all these tips together and have a beautiful Saturday High Tea with the girls.

 Swap brunch for High Tea!
 Gather your girls for a fun gathering at Doltone House High Tea.
 Served with Cristina Re or V&A Fine China teaware.